HypeTrade307/HypeTrade/README.md

 https://console.cloud.google.com/logs/query;query=resource.type%3D%22cloud_run_revision%22%0Aresource.labels.service_name%3D%22hypet%22%0Aseverity%3E%3DDEFAULT;storageScope=project;cursorTimestamp=2025-04-20T04:39:40.025482Z;duration=P1D?project=basic-formula-451520-c0
-And finally, the actual url (for now) is: https://hypet-145797464141.us-central1.run.app lmk if anything else
+And finally, the actual url (for now) is: https://hypet-145797464141.us-central1.run.app your isolated url should be diff and at the bottom of the output for aforementioned command lmk if anything else
 [Important: need to have docker set up]

-this is your command:
-export IMAGE_NAME=us-central1-docker.pkg.dev/basic-formula-451520-c0/hypetrade-repo/hypetrade-app && \
+[Important: add your name in line 139 in place of mine. itll set up a service isolated to you, and you can test, debug and deploy on your own] this is your command: export IMAGE_NAME=us-central1-docker.pkg.dev/basic-formula-451520-c0/hypetrade-repo/hypetrade-app && \
 export SHORT_SHA=$(git rev-parse --short HEAD) && \